-Total operating expenses increased by 17.7% to RMB592.2 million (US\$81.2 million) in 2007 from RMB503.2 million in 2006.
-Operating expenses as a percentage of total net revenue increased from 23.2% in 2006 to 26.8% in 2007.
-The increase was driven primarily by the increase in both selling and marketing expenses and research and development expenses.
+Total operating expenses increased by 3.1% to RMB610.4 million (US\$89.5 million) in 2008 from RMB592.2 million in 2007.
+The increase was driven primarily by the increase in both general and administrative expenses and research and development expenses, partially offset by a decrease in selling and marketing expenses.